Killing of Peter Connelly: External reports and enquiries

 Three council workers, including one senior lawyer, were given written warnings about their actions.

-The General Medical Council (GMC) separately examined the roles of two doctors: Dr Jerome Ikwueke, a GP, and Dr Sabah Al-Zayyat, a paediatrician who examined Peter two days before his death.
+The General Medical Council (GMC) separately examined the roles of two doctors: Jerome Ikwueke, a GP, and Sabah Al-Zayyat, a paediatrician who examined Peter two days before his death.
 Although Ikwueke had twice referred Peter to hospital specialists, the GMC's Interim Orders Panel suspended him for 18 months.
 Al-Zayyat, who has been accused of failing to spot his injuries, was suspended pending an inquiry.
 Her contract with Great Ormond Street Hospital, responsible for child services in Haringey, was also terminated.

 Ed Balls, Secretary of State for Children, Schools and Families, ordered an external inquiry into Haringey Council Social Services.
 The inquiry was not to examine the 'Baby P' case explicitly, but to look into whether Haringey Social Services were following correct procedures in general.
 This report was presented to ministers on 1 December 2008.
 During a press conference that day, the Minister announced that, in an unusual move, he had used special powers to remove Sharon Shoesmith from her post as head of children's services at Haringey Council.
 She rejected calls for her resignation, saying that she wanted to continue to support her staff during the investigations, but was dismissed on 8 December 2008 by Haringey Council, without any compensation package.
 Shoesmith later brought legal proceedings against Ed Balls, Ofsted, and Haringey Council, claiming that the decisions which led to her dismissal were unfair.
 The High Court dismissed this claim in April 2010, although Shoesmith was still entitled to pursue an action for unfair dismissal in an employment tribunal.
 In May 2011, Shoesmith's appeal against her dismissal succeeded in the Court of Appeal; the Department of Education and Haringey Council said they intended to appeal to the Supreme Court against this decision.
 Their applications for leave to appeal to the Supreme Court were refused on 1 August 2011.
 It was reported by BBC News on 29 October 2013 that Sharon Shoesmith agreed to a six-figure payout for unfair dismissal.

 Also announced on 1 December 2008 were the resignations of Labour Council leader George Meehan and councillor Liz Santry, cabinet member for Children and Young People.
 These councillors had previously refused calls for their resignation during a 24 November council meeting.
 In April 2009, the council announced that its deputy director of children's services, two other managers, and a social worker, who had been suspended pending an enquiry, had also all been dismissed.

 Three further inquires were also ordered: